 Funding opportunity

-Funding opportunity: MRC Centre of Research Excellence: round two: outline application
+Funding opportunity: MRC Centre of Research Excellence: round two: invited full application

 MRC CoREs will be funded for up to 14 years.
 Your award will initially last for seven years, with a further seven years based on successful review.